 Due to popular demand, most Superior Van & Mobility locations now offer oil changes, wiper, filter, bulb replacement, and more general vehicle maintenance items for your wheelchair-accessible vehicle.

-If you are like many, you have probably had your oil changed recently and the tires checked, but when was the last time you had your adaptive equipment or wheelchair van serviced?
 While the safe operation of your vehicle is essential, so is the reliability and safe operation of your mobility conversion or equipment, the components that many overlook for routine maintenance until it’s too late.

 If you can’t find your warranty information that lists your vehicle or equipment schedule, check with one of our certified mobility specialists.
 They are happy to determine if your vehicle or equipment has specific warranty requirements.